National University of General San Martín: Academics

+Additionally, the university has an educational program within a prison facility: the San Martín University Center (CUSAM).
+It is located at Prison Unit No. 48 of the Buenos Aires Penitentiary Service (SPB), in the town of José León Suárez, district of General San Martín (Province of Buenos Aires).

 Campus

-The main grounds of the university are located at Campus Miguelete, a 8.5-hectare compound named after Miguelete railway station.
+The main grounds of the university are located at Campus Miguelete, an 8.5-hectare compound named after Miguelete railway station.
 A surface of 48,000 square meters is occupied by buildings as of 2013.
 The campus was built on the site of a former rail yard.
+The campus features several repurposed historical structures, such as former fuel oil tanks, which once supplied locomotive engines and have since been converted into an auditorium and high-complexity laboratories.
+The site preserves other characteristic elements of its industrial past, including the original water taps that supplied steam engines.
+Additionally, former silos have been reused, now functioning as water reservoirs for the university's fire protection system.

 Additional courses are imparted at the INTI and CNEA headquarters, in Buenos Aires.
 The Instituto Sabato is a branch of this university.